MODFLOW-USGS/modflow6/DEVELOPER.md

 All the tests are executed on our Continuous Integration infrastructure and a PR could only be merged once the tests pass.

-- Travis CI fails if any of the test suites described above fails.
+- Github Actions CI fails if any of the test suites described above fails.

-## <a name="clang-format"></a> Formatting your source code

-Add some guidelines

-## Linting/verifying your source code

-Fortran linting?